awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 + Amazon Cognito authentication for Kibana

 **Stability**
-+ Multiple geographical locations for your resources, known as *regions* and *Availability Zones*
++ Numerous geographical locations for your resources, known as *Regions* and *Availability Zones*
-+ Node allocation across two or three Availability Zones in the same region, known as *Multi\-AZ*
++ Node allocation across two or three Availability Zones in the same AWS Region, known as *Multi\-AZ*
 + Dedicated master nodes to offload cluster management tasks
 + Automated snapshots to back up and restore Amazon ES domains